Murals on 54

 West 54th Street and the Geometry of Midtown Dining

 Midtown Manhattan's dining character has always been shaped by proximity: to hotels, to corporate headquarters, to the rhythms of pre-theatre crowds and post-meeting lunches.
 West 54th Street sits inside that geometry, a block that has historically attracted restaurants capable of absorbing both the business traveller and the destination diner without compromising on either.
 Murals on 54, at 63 West 54th Street, occupies that kind of address, one where the surrounding neighbourhood context does as much to frame a meal as anything on the table.
-In New York's current dining tier structure, where the city's most scrutinised counters (the Masa-level omakase seats, the Per Se dining rooms) command multi-hundred-dollar prix-fixe commitments, the Midtown mid-register occupies a genuinely useful position for the reader who wants considered cooking without a three-month booking window.
+In New York's current dining tier structure, where the city's most scrutinised counters (the Masa-level omakase seats, the Per Se dining rooms) command multi-hundred-dollar prix-fixe commitments, the Midtown mid-register occupies a useful position for the reader who wants considered cooking without an extended booking window.

 The Room as the First Course